sophon-org/farming-contracts/scripts/deployment/sepolia/farming-bridge/README.md

          pools = data.get('pools', [])
          for pid, pool in enumerate(pools):
             print(pool)
-            # _lastRewardBlock should be the block from which farming is starting. it the same time approximately as SF_L1.endBlock
+            # _lastRewardBlock should be the block from which farming is starting.
+            # it the same time approximately as SF_L1.endBlock
             SF_L2.addPool(
                pid,
-               pool["lpToken"],
+               farmingPools[pid],
                pool["l2Farm"],
                int(pool["amount"]),
                int(pool["boostAmount"]),